I feel very lucky to live just a couple of miles from the historic Harriton House, located just outside of Philadelphia.

 - 2 sprigs fresh thyme

-- 1- tablespoon arrowroot or 2-¼ teaspoons cornstarch - to thicken ragout sauce if necessary (optional)
+- 1 tablespoon arrowroot or 2½ teaspoons corn starch, to thicken ragout if needed

 - Heat a frying pan or Dutch oven large enough to hold all the venison meat over medium high heat.
 When the pan is hot enough to sizzle water, add the butter and oil and then the venison.
 Sauté until the meat is well browned, being sure to stir occasionally so the meat doesn't burn.
 This should take about 5 minutes.